Two Biddeford residents arrested for drug trafficking

-SACO — A man and woman, both from Biddeford, have been charged with drug trafficking, according to the Maine Department of Public Safety (MDPS).
-In addition to making the arrests, the Maine Drug Enforcement Agency (MDEA) also seized over 7 pounds of fentanyl from the couple’s Ray Street apartment on May 1.
+A man and woman, both from Biddeford, have been charged with drug trafficking, according to a release from the Maine Department of Public Safety.
+In addition to making the arrests, the Maine Drug Enforcement Agency also seized over 7 pounds of fentanyl from the couple’s Ray Street apartment on May 1.

 The approximate street value of the seized fentanyl is more than $300,000.

-Based on evidence seized during the May 1 search of the Ray Street apartment including the fentanyl seizure, agents also charged Alyssa Staples with unlawful aggravated trafficking in Schedule W Drugs (Fentanyl).
+Based on evidence obtained during the search of the Ray Street apartment, agents also charged Alyssa Staples with unlawful aggravated trafficking in Schedule W Drugs (Fentanyl).
 Staples and Mohammed are in a domestic relationship and live together in the Ray Street apartment.
 Staples was charged by summons and will have an initial appearance in court on July 30, in York Unified Court in Biddeford.

-MDEA agents from the Cumberland and York District Task Force’s had been investigating Mohammed for illegally trafficking of drugs for the past eight months, according to the MDPS.
+MDEA agents from the Cumberland and York District task forces had been investigating Mohammed for illegally trafficking drugs for the past eight months, according to the MDPS.

 The agency’s investigation revealed Mohammed purchased large amounts of fentanyl from out of state, repackaged the fentanyl and sold it throughout Cumberland and York counties, according to the MDPS.
 During the investigation, agents made several undercover purchases of fentanyl from Mohammed at various locations throughout both counties.